 The soil is checked to about 7.50 cm deep from the topsoil.
 If not moist, then more, water should be applied.
 Only healthy seedlings should be lifted and ensure that the roots of seedlings are not damaged.

 Transplanting could be carried out in two ways:

-1. The ball of earth system.
+1. The ball of the earth system.
 2. The naked root system.

-The ball of earth’ involves lifting seedlings with earth or soil around the roots.
+The ball of the earth involves lifting seedlings with the earth or soil around the roots.
 This helps to preserve the roots and minimize shock in seedlings.

 A hand trowel is used in this method for transplanting.

 Before transplanting, the stands are marked and opened on the field.